EpicoStudio/dynamic-year-block/readme.txt

 1. Searching for the Dynamic Year Block in the block inserter.
 2. Block added in the footer copyright message.
 3. Block settings: you can choose between a two-digit and four-digit year.
+4. Adding the Dynamic Year Block block inside a Row block to display it horizontally with other blocks.

 == Changelog ==